 - Increasing an organization’s ability to operate with coherence across brand, marketing, and sales efforts.

-This latter objective is guided by a Coherence Framework, understanding coherence is what provides leading organizations with the clarity, capacity and unity required for high growth.
+This latter objective is guided by the Coherence Method, understanding coherence is what provides leading organizations with the clarity, capacity and unity required for high growth.

 WHO?
 A growth studio is an intentional group of professionals, loosely yet coherently structured around deep expertise across brand, marketing and channel/sales areas of a business.
 Although other types of firms may identify as such, the growth studio category is in partial response to common limitations within marketing agencies, PR groups and consultancies.